oncomouse/dhsi2019/day03.md

 SASS stands for Syntactically Aware StyleSheets.

+It is a CSS pre-processor that defines a super-set of CSS features (variables, mixins, functions, control structures) and offers a transpiler that processes this supped up version of CSS (called SCSS) into regular CSS.
+So, you write code in SCSS and have an application boilerplate (like Create React App) compile your SCSS into CSS code.

 To add SASS support to Create React App, run `npm install node-sass` (but our sample project already has it loaded) and if you rename any files with a `.css` extension to a `.scss` extension, they will be processed by SASS.

 ## What Does SASS Offer?